smblott-github/intent_radio/README.md

 Where?
 ------

-More information, a sample [Tasker project](http://smblott.org/intent_radio/Radio.prj.xml) are available on the project [home page](http://smblott.org/intent_radio/).
+More information -- including details of broadcast intents -- and a sample [Tasker project](http://smblott.org/intent_radio/Radio.prj.xml) are available on the project [home page](http://smblott.org/intent_radio/).

 Or, of course, you can build the app yourself.